void-type/PaymentCalculator/README.md

 ## Developers

-To work on VoidCore.Finance, you will need the [.Net Core SDK](https://dotnet.microsoft.com/download).
+To work on Payment Calculator, you will need the [.Net Core 3.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0).

 You will also need some global tools.
 To install them easily, just run the following: